 3. You can catch a cold if you go out in a damp, cold weather

 There is no evidence to support this statement.
 Viruses are more common in lower humidity in winter.
-In addition, in cold weather people spend more time indoors, where it is easier to spread these viruses.
+In addition, in cold weather, people spend more time indoors, where it is easier for these viruses to spread.
 The only thing that is scientifically confirmed is that the cold reduces our resistance to infection we caught.